 Horse Racing Betting in Ohio

-Horse racing betting is permitted in Ohio both online and at any of the state’s seven horse racing tracks.
+Horse racing betting is permitted in Ohio both online and at any of the state’s seven horse racing tracks and one off-track betting (OTB) location.
 A law passed in 2011 allowed tracks to install video-lottery terminals (VLTs) which are similar to slot machines.
 Today, you can visit any racetrack to watch live horse races or test your luck at the VLTs.

 Online betting sites are also legal in Ohio.
 All the major racing wagering sites listed above accept wagers from residents of the state.
 The Ohio State Racing Commission oversees all horse racing and parimutuel wagering within the state.
 The commission’s mission statement is to protect, preserve and promote horse racing in Ohio.